Setup Amazon Cognito Identity for GitHub Actions - Enhanced AuthFlow

 Prerequisite

 If the AWS Account does not already contain an AWS IAM OpenID Connect Identity Provider, follow this guide.
-Choose https://token.actions.githubusercontent.com
+Choose https://token.actions.githubusercontent.com for URL and cognito-identity.amazonaws.com for Audience.

-If the AWS Account already contains an AWS IAM OpenID Connect Identity Provider, make sure cognito-identity.amazonaws.com
+If the AWS Account already contains an AWS IAM OpenID Connect Identity Provider, make sure cognito-identity.amazonaws.com is one of the audiences.

 Setup Identity Pool